Spanish Education Major

 This course is an introduction to the major authors and literary works of modern Latin America.
 Literary movements, history, culture, and other artistic works are studied in their relation to the literary output of these periods.

 This course is an introduction to Don Quijote de la Mancha by Miguel de Cervantes Saavedra, considered by many to be the first modern novel.
 This literary masterpiece, its author, its historical and social context, and other related works of the Spanish Golden Age will be studied in this class.

 This course will explore the relationship between the international game of soccer/fútbol/football/fobal and literature in contemporary Latin American culture and society.
 The works to be analyzed will range from the journalistic essay, to the short story, blogs, and, but not limited to, selections of important sociological texts related to the game.
 Students will be encouraged to enhance their critical thinking skills through close readings, class discussions, and analytical writing exercises both in and outside of the classroom, as well as perform activities of vocabulary (re)production.

 D. Additional 300 and 400 level courses to complete a minimum of 27 credits

 (if not used to meet C or D above)

 E. Required education coursework

 See Secondary Education webpage for information

 F. Study abroad or significant domestic experience in a Spanish language environment.

-All study abroad courses taught in Spanish through Spanish Studies Abroad, HECUA or SMU will count toward the major.
-All other study abroad courses or significant domestic experiences will count toward the major with the approval of the department chair.
+At least one semester of study abroad is strongly suggested any time after completion of SP202.
+All 300+ level study abroad courses taught in Spanish through Spanish Studies Abroad, HECUA or Saint Mary's University will count toward the major.
+Study abroad courses taught in Spanish through other programs will count toward the major with approval of the department chair.